You want smart political talk without the meltdowns?

 Sorry, go ahead.

-I was seeing the footage of the kids getting off the bus and walking through a crack den in San Francisco and then seeing this bodega worker defend himself and then you know, our DA here in New York brag saying that he's going to, you know, punish him with murder.
+I was seeing the footage of the kids getting off the bus and walking through a crack den in San Francisco and then seeing this bodega worker defend himself.

-And I'm I'm thinking to myself, at what point are regular hardworking people allowed to defend themselves, go to school, go to work, you know, feed their kids.
+And I'm, I'm thinking to myself, at what point are regular, hardworking people allowed to defend themselves, go to school, go to work, you know, feed their kids?

-No idea who did it, they didn't catch him.
+No idea who did it.

 You got another guy.